haelyons/haelyons.github.io/_articles/entropy-cleric-post.md

 This creates regular, small variations in tempo which I found quite satisfying, though variation of note length (4th inlet) could have provided even more variation in the generation's temporal qualities.

-Beyond this the above picture is quite clear – `tempo` object sends out `bangs` which trigger the notes.
+Beyond this the above picture is quite clear – `tempo` object sends out a `bang` which trigger the notes.
 Velocity is simply generated using a 0-128 randomiser triggered every time a note value is sent out.

 ### Note Selection
 Note decision making is based around taking the currently sustained notes – those selected on the top right MIDI keyboard – and randomly assigning them an output (Over, OSC1, OSC2) and an octave / interval.
 The grey box over `zl scramble` shows the currently held notes, and randomises the order every time a note is sent.
 This note bang is also what triggers the output and octave selection systems.
 The options for octave selection can be seen on the bottom right (+12, +24, +36, -12).